padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 ### 4.2.
 Other Kubernete Variants

-If your Kubernetes does not include ingress, then you can install it by running the include `start_ingress` script, which performs the following.
+If your Kubernetes does not include ingress, then you can install it by running the provided `start_ingress` script, which performs the following.

 - Installs `ingress-nginx` in the `ingress-nginx` namespace
 - Generates self-sign key/certificate using `openssl`